juhamust/silverplate/README.md

 - **ES6** support with Babel
 - **Gulp** with some commonly used plugins
-- **Webpack** with both development and production optimized builds
+- **Webpack** with both development and production optimized builds: Autoreload, minification
 - **Angular 1.x** with component support (Angular 1.5) and commonly used modules
 - **Bootstrap** 4.x with Sass
 - **Generator** for components, services and views